WPL 2023: Mumbai Indians, Delhi Capitals, UP Warriorz to compete in playoffs; top spot to be decided

 UP Warriorz, who had a start-stop campaign early on, have hit their stride since and with back-to-back wins, have reached the top three.

 RCB, who started the season poorly with five defeats on the trot, gave themselves a glimmer of a hope with a huge win against Gujarat Giants that boosted their Net Run Rate too but they were expecting too many things to go their way after that disastrous start.
 Which ultimately did not.
-They will finish their campaign on Tuesday with a dead rubber against Delhi Capitals.
+They will finish their campaign on Tuesday with a dead rubber against Mumbai Indians.

 But there is still quite a bit left to decide on the final day of league action.
-With MI taking on UPW, followed by RCB’s match against DC, the direct spot for the final is still up for graps.
+With MI taking on RCB, followed by RCB’s match against UPW, the direct spot for the final is still up for graps.

 While MI let go of that chance on Monday, their margin of defeat was so big that it swung their NRR below DC’s who are now favourites to finish top and directly book their place in the title clash.

-Note: Corrections: Tuesday’s fixtures are RCB vs MI followed by UPW vs DC.